Lake Condon

 Lake Condon was a temporary lake in the Pacific Northwest region of North America, formed periodically by the Missoula Floods from 15,000 to 13,000 BC.
+It was named after Oregon geologist Thomas Condon.

 The restricted flow of waters from cataclysmic floods from Glacial Lake Missoula, and pluvial Lake Bonneville through the constriction of the Wallula Gap in the Horse Heaven Hills flowed into south-central Washington and north-central Oregon, and were backed up by the Columbia River Gorge, forming Lake Condon.
 The water remained for a period of 5–7 days before the flood waters drained through the Columbia River Gorge.
 Lake Condon reached an elevation of about 1200 feet above sea level (today's sea level) before subsiding.

 Lake Condon also flooded the Umatilla and John Day river valleys.

 Glacial Lake Missoula

 During the last Ice Age (18,000 to 12,000 years ago), and in multiple previous Ice Ages, cataclysmic floods inundated portions of the Pacific Northwest from Glacial Lake Missoula, pluvial Lake Bonneville, and perhaps from subglacial outbursts.
 Glacial Lake Missoula was a body of water as large as some of the USA's Great Lakes.
 This lake formed from glacial meltwater that was dammed by a lobe of the Canadian ice sheet.
 Episodically, perhaps every 40 to 140 years, the waters of this huge lake forced its way past the ice dam, inundating parts of the Pacific Northwest.
 Eventually, the ice receded northward far enough that the dam did not reform, and the flooding episodes ceased.